 The certification authority may use third parties in its provision of certificate services to provide parts of the service.
 However, the certification authority will always carry the overall responsibility and ensure that the procedural requirements set forth in this document are met.
 The certification authority may, for example, outsource all components of the service, including the certificate creation service.
-However, the key used for signing the certificates will be defined as belonging to the certification authority, and the certification authority retains overall responsibility for meeting the requirements specified in this document and the responsibility for issuing certificates to be granted to the public.
+However, the key used for signing the certificates will be defined as belonging to the certification authority, and the certification authority retains overall responsibility for meeting the requirements specified in this document.